codingteam/horta-hell/README.md

 second argument, taking the last sender phrase as the base.

 * `$say` - query the Markov network (generated for the sender) to generate random phrase.

+* `$send receiver message` - send the mail to the user.
+Please note that bot determines the receiver by nickname only.
+If the nickname is not registered on server, someone else may take the nick and receive your mail.
+Be careful!

 * `$version` - tells the code version (unfortunately, this won't work in `sbt run` mode - only when run from jar).